Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 # How Till Spake Norn Irish

-Short Project Description
+How Till Spake Norn Irish (How to Speak Northern Irish) is a online guide to all the words and phrases you're likely to hear when visiting Northern Ireland.

-- **Insert Am I Responsive Screenshot Later**
+- **Insert Am I Responsive Screenshot**

 The image above is a screenshot of the site displayed on different devices using [Am I Responsive](http://ami.responsivedesign.is/).

-A demo of the website can be found here: **Add Link to Deployed Site on Heroku Later**
+A demo of the website can be found here: **Add Link to Deployed Site on Heroku**

 ## Contents